, ,

 Two genes are involved in the most basic eye color patterns.
 We acquire two copies of each gene, one from our mother and one from our father.( eye color chart gene-genetics)

 In general, two green-eyed parents may produce a green-eyed child, although this is not always the case.
 Similarly, parents with two hazel eyes are more likely than not to produce a kid with hazel eye color.
-If in color chart one parent has hazel eye colors and the other has green eyes, the kid may acquire either green or hazel eyes.

-For Gen 1 and OCA2, there are two options: brown or blue.
-The brown variant of the first gene outnumbers the blue version.
-If at least one of your two copies is brown, you will have brown eyes (Bb).
-Different variations of the eye colors gene are denoted by the letters “B” for brown and “B” for blue by geneticists (upper case is dominant, lower case is recessive).
-Brown eyes are BB or BB, whereas blue eyes are BB.
+Gen 1 and OCA2 have two color options: brown or blue.
+The brown form of the first gene outnumbers the blue variety.
+If one of your two copies is brown, you’ll have brown eyes (BB).
+Geneticists identify different variants of the eye color gene with the letters “B” for brown and “B” for blue (upper case is dominant, lower case is recessive).

 For Gen 2, there are two options: green or blue.
 Green outnumbers blue.
 Green eyes may be GG or GB, whereas blue eyes can be BB.
 Because brown is more dominant than green, you get brown eyes if you have the B version of gene 1 and the G version of gene 2. if you interested in evolution of eye colors you can find great information on the website.